 Easter Island - Chile

-Known as the “naval of the world”, set in the middle of the enormous Pacific Ocean, the enigmatic Moai welcome you right by the sea on the magical Easter Island and they can’t wait to show you the interesting culture of Rapa Nui.
+Known as the “naval of the world”, located in the middle of the huge Pacific Ocean, the enigmatic Moai welcomes you by the sea in the magical Rapa Nui (Easter Island) and can not wait to show you the interesting island culture.

 Relive the origins of Chile’s indigenous peoples and enjoy the wonderful petroglyphs engraved on rocks and the giant geoglyphs on the hillsides of Chile’s north.
 Take a bike ride around San Pedro de Atacama and discover the Pucará de Quitor.
-The Chug Chug petroglyphs are a must that portray the Tiahuanaco culture!
+The Chug Chug geoglyphs one of the most important geoglyphs in Chile.